rr-it/scriptmerger/Documentation/Configuration/Constants/Index.rst

 :typoscript:`plugin.tx_scriptmerger.javascript.doNotRemoveInDocInBody=` :ref:`t3tsref:data-type-boolean`

-This option can be used to prevent embedded scripts inside the document of the body section to be merged as this is in many cases a possible error source in the final result.
+This option can be used to prevent embedded scripts inside the document of the body section to be merged, minified or compressed as this is in many cases a possible error source in the final result.
 Therefore the option is enabled by default.

+javascript.doNotRemoveInDocInHead
+"""""""""""""""""""""""""""""""""

+:typoscript:`plugin.tx_scriptmerger.javascript.doNotRemoveInDocInHead=` :ref:`t3tsref:data-type-boolean`

+This option can be used to prevent embedded scripts inside the document of the head section to be merged, minified or compressed.

 javascript.deferLoading
 """""""""""""""""""""""